 Not quite getting the grip you need?
 Try cleaning the bottom of the shoe.

-Most climbing/bouldering gyms will have a somewhat dusty/chalky floor.
-Try to give them a wipe on the leg of your pants or leggings!
-Or, alternatively give the soles a little clean with some white vinegar.
+Most climbing or bouldering gyms will have a somewhat dusty/chalky floor.
+Try to give your shoes a wipe on the leg of your pants or leggings!
+Or, alternatively give the soles a little clean using a damp cloth with white vinegar diluted with water or the Tension Shoe Spray.
 If you are climbing outside and notice a lot of dirt or sand, a small square of carpet/towel is handy for wiping your shoes.
 Some bouldering mats even have inbuilt foot wiping carpets.

 There is a reason that climbing gyms and bowling alleys do this for their rental shoes.
 It works!
 Not only can you get sprays and inserts that mask the smell of your well-loved shoes, but you can also get ones that are antibacterial.
 These will always work better if you stay on top of it and use them from the get go.